xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>Fire action to validate add to cart.
-Functions hooking into this should throw an \Exception to prevent add to cart from happening.</p>
+Fire action to validate add to cart.
+Functions hooking into this should throw an \Exception to prevent add to cart from happening.

 ### Parameters